flaviolehmann/increment-name-challenge/README.md

-# increment-name-challenge
+# Increment Name Challenge
-Challenge implementing auto increment number at name's endings in a list.
+Ever imagined how OS algorithms put a (1) or (2) at the ending of a repeated file name?
+Well, this may give you some light over that!